 Engineering is filled with boundless possibilities whether you want to enter the technical world or a technological world.
-It is not just limited to the popular career streams of Software Engineering, Civil Engineering, Electronic Engineering etc. but you can also discover Robotic Engineering, Mechanical Engineering, Geotech Engineering, among others.
+It is not just limited to the popular career streams of Software Engineering, Civil Engineering, Electronic Engineering etc. but you can also discover Robotic Engineering, Mechanical Engineering, and Geotech Engineering, among others.
 One such lesser-known field is Metallurgical Engineering.
 Referred to as the study of metals and mining, Metallurgical Engineering is slowly advancing into a full-fledged career.
 Here, we are bringing you all the details about the field of Metallurgical Engineering, the best courses to pursue and the career scope it entails.

 Metallurgical Engineering is a sub-field of Engineering that studies the various properties and processes related to metal and metal extraction.
-This field also applies the fundamentals of engineering to the processing, designing and extraction of metals along with analyzing the major processes of a metal industry.
+This field also applies the fundamentals of engineering to the processing, designing and extraction of metals along with analyzing the major processes of the metal industry.
 If you are interested in assessing the various practical as well as theoretical aspects that revolve around metals and ores, then this is an ideal field to explore.
-Metallurgical engineering is also associated with diverse fields like mining, composition of alloys, separating minerals etc.
+Metallurgical engineering is also associated with diverse fields like mining, the composition of alloys, separating minerals etc.

 Key Elements of Metallurgical Engineering

-In order to explore this field, you need to look at the fundamental courses and sub fields that constitute metallurgical engineering.
+In order to explore this field, you need to look at the fundamental courses and subfields that constitute metallurgical engineering.
 Here are a few key elements of this field that are taught in detail while pursuing a program in Metallurgical Engineering: